 Dogs were first domesticated about 15,000 years ago, and since then they have been considered man’s best friend.
 For many years’ dogs have offered man companionship and security.
 Dogs have also been used for tracking and hunting.

-Today dogs are part of our families, and in return for all that they have done for us, we take care of them and love them.
+Today dogs are part of our families (read how wolf and dog are different from each other), and in return for all that they have done for us, we take care of them and love them.
 Unfortunately, not everyone is as kind, and that’s why we have organizations for animal rights that stand for the fair treatment of animals.

 Dogs just as human beings get unwell and require medical attention.
 Although drooling is natural, and most of the time, it does not require medical care; in some cases, excessive drooling is a cause for concern.